mearashadowfax/OpenStove/src/content/recipes/lamb-meatballs.md

 ---
 title: "Lamb Meatballs with Potatoes, Cranberries, Yogurt, and Mint"
-description: "Tender and flavorful lamb meatballs served with roasted potatoes and cranberries, topped with a tangy yogurt sauce and refreshing mint.
-A satisfying and savory dish, sure to please all palates."
+description: "Tender and flavorful lamb meatballs served with roasted potatoes and cranberries, topped with a tangy yogurt sauce and refreshing mint."

 pubDate: 2024-01-06